itsmikepowers/Condeck/README.md

 # Condeck
 AI Content Generator

+## Installation
-Make sure you have node installed
+Make sure you have Node.js installed

-This runs off electron JS
+This runs off Electron JS

-Run This
-npm install electron --save-dev
+If you do not have electron run: 'pip install electron"

+## Keys
 Enter API Key and Voice ID from 11Labs

 Enter in code.json Key from Google Console for Transcription

-npm start - To run Condeck
+## Run This
+Clone the Repo
+Go into Condeck
+Run: 'npm install electron --save-dev'
+Run: 'npm start'